chronologic/eac-ico-starter/README.md

         enabledInfoSelector: '#enabled-info', // show when MetaMask is enabled
         disabledInfoSelector: '#disabled-info', // show when there is no MetaMask
-        lockedInfoSelector: '#locked-info', // show when MetaMask is locked successHandler // callback when transaction has been scheduled };
+        lockedInfoSelector: '#locked-info', // show when MetaMask is locked
+        wrongNetworkInfoSelector: '#wrong-network-info', // show when MetaMask network is different than networkId successHandler // callback when transaction has been scheduled,
+        networkId: 42 // id of the Ethereum network for the scheduling functionality };
 }
 ```